 10. Consult Your Veterinarian

-If the wound is bleeding heavily, in a sensitive area, appears deep or penetrating, it’s important to make an appointment to see your vet right away.
+If the wound is bleeding heavily, in a sensitive area, and appears deep or penetrating, it’s important to make an appointment to see your vet right away.
 The wound may need stitches or even surgery in some cases.
 We would recommend seeing your vet for all but the most minor injuries as they can be worse underneath than they look.
 In all cases, it’s important to seek professional medical attention if the wound does not seem to be healing properly, if it’s swelling or appears red and irritated, or if you see any pus.
 It’s also important to seek veterinary care if your dog seems to be in pain or distress.

 Many minor wounds on dogs can be treated at home.
 But, with improper care, it doesn’t take long for an infected wound to become a serious or even life-threatening injury.
-As long as you follow these steps and seek veterinary care when needed, your dog should recover just fine and be back to its old self in no time.
+As long as you follow these steps and seek veterinary care when needed, your dog should recover just fine and be back to their old self in no time.

 Featured Image Credit: smrm1977, Shutterstock